daleyj1205/daleyj1205.github.io/README.md

 ### Past Projects

 ## A Spatial Analysis of Cardiovascular Disease (CVD) Risk
 This was a project that I conducted for my class: Introduction to Machine Learning for Physical Sciences.
 I predicted CVD risk as measured by the California Office of Environmental Health Hazard Assessment using several variables, all from the California Environmental Screening 4.0 dataset.
+Read my full report [here!](assets/Spatially_Predicting_CVD_in_CA.pdf)

 ### Career Aspirations and Resume